Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/06-translate-text.md

     **C#**

     ```csharp
-    // Use the Azure AI Translator translate function
+    // Use the Azure AI Translator detect function
     object[] body = new object[] { new { Text = text } };
     var requestBody = JsonConvert.SerializeObject(body);
     using (var client = new HttpClient())